gleechi/gleechi.github.io/pages/0.15.0/unity/unity_component_vggraspeditor.md

 VG_GraspEditor is a {% include tooltip.html tooltip="VGPublicScript" text="public script" %} that provide a tutorial on the minimal VG API functions for accessing grasps existing in the grasp database as well as using the labeling interface.
 A corresponding VG_GraspEditor prefab as shown above is added in **VirtualGrasp\Resources\onboarding**.
 This prefab can be added into any unity scene and allows runtime adding, deleting and reviewing primary grasps (see [Jump Primary Grasp](grasp_interaction.0.15.0.html#grasp-interaction-type)).

 {% include important.html content="VG_GraspEditor is a new version of grasp editing tool provided since this VG version (0.15.0).
-This replaces the [VG_GraspStudio](unity_component_vggraspstudio.0.14.0.html) in earlier versions, and provides a much simpler interface that can be used in runtime in any client's unity project." %}
+This replaces the [VG_GraspStudio](unity_component_vggraspstudio.0.14.0.html) in earlier versions, and provides a much simpler interface that can be used in runtime in any client's unity project.
+VG_GraspEditor is added into the VG_onboarding scene for you to experiment with the grasp editing process. " %}

+{% include youtube.html id="cAiS-uSTxJk" %}

 ## Adding Grasps